The wooded hills bordering Jackson Lake on the east side of Grand Teton National Park hide a pair of smaller lakes (Emma Matilda

 ), which can be reached by short paths starting from several different trailheads.
 Although the scenery in this part of the park is rather less spectacular than the mountainous west side, the lakes are still quite pretty, and the whole area is quiet and peaceful, without the crowds often present at some of the more popular sites.

 The easiest way to see Emma Matilda Lake is by a fairly level trail starting along US 191/89 near Jackson Lake Lodge

 , a route that also passes a shallow, reflective pool (Christian Pond

 ) that is made particularly photogenic by small tufts of grass growing in the water, creating a nice pattern.
-The path arrives at the west edge of the main lake after 1.8 miles and so a round trip to this point makes an easy hike of 90 minutes or so, though the path does continue all around the shoreline (another 9 miles), linking both to an alternative trailhead near the east edge, and with paths to Two Ocean Lake, one mile north.
+The path arrives at the west edge of the main lake after 1.8 miles and so a round trip to this point makes an easy hike of 90 minutes or so, though the path does continue all around the shoreline (another 9 miles), linking both to an alternative trailhead near the east edge, and with paths to Two Ocean Lake

 Trail map for Grand Teton National Park